-To be truthful, I only discovered the term in recent years, but when I did, I recognised it – it is something that has been in my life for 37 years.
+To be truthful, I only discovered the term in recent years, but when I did, I recognised it.
+It’s been in my life for 37 years.

 Apparently, my ex-husband wants his name back because he doesn’t want to be associated with me!

-Since then, I have undertaken vast amounts of personal and professional development and built businesses in my married name, which I kept for the sake of my son, namely Naylor George Recruitment Limited and Sarah J Naylor, the Midlife Success Coach, in addition to publishing two books, hosting a podcast, and running my entire life as, Sarah Naylor.
+Since then, I have undertaken vast amounts of personal and professional development and built businesses in my married name, which I kept for the sake of my son.
+Naylor George Recruitment Limited and Sarah J Naylor, The Norfolk Coastal Coach, in addition to publishing two books, hosting a podcast, and running my entire life as, Sarah Naylor.